foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 Connectors
 ----------

-This section describes the pin out of all connectors on the |Master|.
+This section describes the pin out of all connectors on the |master|.

 .. _foxbmsfront:
 .. figure:: ./_figures/2016-04-13_foxBMS_Front.png